hysan/FlaskReactPostgresStack/ABOUT.md

     * Configuration for Babel.
     * [Check the docs](https://babeljs.io/docs/usage/babelrc/) to see how to configure it.
     * Specifically, I'm using the [babel-preset-env](http://babeljs.io/docs/plugins/preset-env/) which has many options.
-    * You need to configure this file in conjunction with your **gulpfile.js** to get Babel to work correctly.
+    * You need to configure this file in conjunction with your **webpack.config.js** to get Babel to work correctly.
 And yes, there is a lot that looks like duplicate configuration but it's needed.
 * **.bowerrc**
     * Config file for Bower to define where to place your **bower_components** folder.
-* **gulpfile.js**
+* **webpack.config.js**
-    * Defines what happens when you run `gulp`.
+    * All configuration for webpack - plugins, transforms, etc.
-    * You can create different tasks that can be run with `gulp <task>`.
+    * Shortcuts for the various webpack commands will be added to **package.json** as `yarn run` scripts.
-    * For this project, gulp is used with browserify to transform the files in **project/server/static/scrips/jsx** into Javascript files.
+    * For this project, webpack is used with Babel + plugins to transform the files in **project/server/static/scrips/jsx** into Javascript files.
+It also separates out vendor files like _react_ and _react-dom_ so code can be shared.
 * **project/server/config.py**
     * Contains all configuration for the Flask app.
     * Of importance are the PostgreSQL configs and your SECRET_KEY.